Gender inequality in China: Mao era

-During the planned-economy era of (1949-1978, also known as the Mao Zedong era), the Communist Party sought to make Chinese women legally and socially equal to men.
+During the planned-economy era of (1949–1978, also known as the Mao Zedong era), the Chinese Communist Party (CCP) sought to make Chinese women legally and socially equal to men.
 The Communist government attempted to challenge Confucian beliefs, and one of its main goals was to improve the social position of women by promoting their entry into the labour force.
-The Constitution of the People's Republic of China, which was enacted in 1954, stated that women and men should have equal rights.
-To promote gender equality, the Communist Party promoted the slogan "Women hold up half the sky" to illustrate the importance of women to China's economic success.
-The party and the government implemented policies ensuring equal pay for equal work and equal opportunity for men and women.
+The constitution of the People's Republic of China, which was enacted in 1954, stated that women and men should have equal rights.
+To promote gender equality, the CCP promoted the slogan "Women hold up half the sky" to illustrate the importance of women to China's economic success.
+The CCP and the government implemented policies ensuring equal pay for equal work and equal opportunity for men and women.

 In practice, however, wage inequality still existed during this era due to occupational and industrial segregation by gender.
 Enterprises typically divided their jobs into two groups (primary and secondary); men were more likely to be given primary jobs, and women secondary jobs.
 While women were entering the labour market, they were still expected to look after their homes and families.
 As a result, women were said to bear "a double burden" of work during the Mao era.